 Although it’s true that you perform better with the right tools, you can never replace a great work ethic.
 If you show up to a job site with the mindset to learn, succeed, and grow, then these “tools” will take you hundreds of miles further than any wrench, pliers, or hammer can.

-At Faber, we found that these are the top 5 tools that our most successful Faber Workers have in their arsenal.
+At Faber, we found that these are the top 5 tools that our most successful Construction Workers have in their arsenal.
 Ready to join Team Faber?
-Sign up and download the Faber Worker app today.
+Sign up and download the Faber Work app today.